101/EXHIBIT PRESENTS ARTIST MARCUS ANTONIUS JANSEN SOLO EXHIBITION, “ZEITGEIST”

 ABOUT THE ARTIST: Marcus Antonius Jansen’s sweeping urban landscapes show a unique display of apocalyptic dreamscapes from the artist’s imagination.
 His delivery is a sophisticated blend of complex overlapping layers and compositions.
 Marcus Jansen is a world traveler who spent his childhood living in New York City and Germany.
 He joined the Armed Forces and eight years later discharged and transformed his life from a Gulf War Veteran to an internationally sought after painter.
 His work can be found in important art museum collections such as The Moscow Museum of Modern Art (MMOMA), The Kemper Museum of Contemporary Art and The National Taiwan Museum of Fine Art.
 Jansen’s art commissions include Ford Motor Company and more recently, Warner Brothers, Hollywood and FIFA World Cup TM 2010 in South Africa.

 ABOUT THE GALLERY: 101/exhibit is a unique space dedicated to showcasing provocative art and, as such, will provide an ideal backdrop for Fleisher and his work.
 By pushing boundaries and dissecting the predictable, the gallery is quickly gathering a strong following of fine art tastemakers and trailblazers.
 Owned and operated by Jerome Shaw, Sloan Schaffer and Adam Wolfson, 101/exhibit strives to provide a dynamic gathering place unrestricted by era, locale, or convention.
 101/exhibit is located at 101 NE 40th Street, in the heart of Miami’s Design District.
-For more information on the exhibition or 101/exhibit, call (305) 573- 2101 or visit www.101exhibit.com.Be sure to tell them Soul Of Miami sent you!
+For more information on the exhibition or 101/exhibit, call (305) 573- 2101 or visit www.101exhibit.com.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.